 - With 30 minutes remaining, prepare the sauce.
 In a large deep sauté pan, heat oil and add onions and garlic.
-Sauté on medium-low for about 3 to 4 minutes, until soft.
+Sauté on medium-low for about 3-4 minutes, until soft.
 Add the sausage and cook, breaking up into smaller pieces until browned and cooked through.
 Add the crushed tomatoes and add salt and pepper to taste.
-Cover, reducing heat to low, and simmer 20 to 30 minutes.
+Cover, reducing heat to low, and simmer 20-30 minutes.
 Add in fresh basil at the very end.

 - Meanwhile, in a small bowl combine the ricotta cheese, Parmesan cheese and parsley.